 Her parents sort of didn't want her to go.
-When they said okay they didn't sound happy.
-But it
+When they said okay they didn't sound too happy.
+But

 she had money enough saved up to pay for the bus ticket herself.
 And everything else would be paid for

-enough for her parents – they gave her some money at the bus station and told her to stuff it down inside
+enough to satisfy her parents – they gave her some extra money at the bus station and told her to stuff